 You can set up the router to optimize performance for applications such as Internet gaming, high-definition video streaming, and VoIP communication.
 By default, the router uses Wi-Fi Multimedia Quality of Service (WMM QoS).

-- Improve Network Connections With Universal Plug and Play on page 73 - Wi-Fi Multimedia Quality of Service on page 74
+- Use Dynamic QoS to Optimize Internet Traffic Management on page 72 - Improve Network Connections With Universal Plug and Play on page 73 - Wi-Fi Multimedia Quality of Service on page 74 - Enable or Disable Smart Connect on page 75